 Will my FSA funds roll over to the next year?

-No. You'll lose any FSA dollars left at the end of your plan year, so plan your contribution well.
+You are allowed to roll over up to $500 of your FSA funds.
+You'll lose any extra FSA dollars left at the end of your plan year, so plan your contribution well.
 Some employers give you a grace period after the end of the year to use your FSA funds.